Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/addAHostMap_en.md

 ##EXAMPLES##

-* Add a host name to ip address mapping to the host file
+* Add a hostname to ip address mapping to the host file

 ```lang-javascript
 > System.addAHostMap( "hostname", "1.1.1.1" )